It’s time to get our hands dirty. Something is broken and we have to fix it.

 - and finally, the last nail so big it splinters the coffin: school.

 The violence of job, military, hospital, the street, and prison go without saying.
-My point is that things just as bad are happening to people with a thousandth the strength to endure them.
+These things are even worse when they happen to infants, who have a millionth the capacity to endure them.

 Of exactly what brutalized you, you may already have some idea.
-I invite you to find out for sure in darkness, where you have a real chance to recover from it once and for all.
+I invite you to find out for sure in darkness.
+There you have a real chance to recover from it once and for all.
 Between retreats, the depth psychologists mentioned below can also help provide words for what you are going through.

-Personal failure results not from weakness or cowardice.
-It indicates psychophysical malfunction from deep damage.
-It was not our fault but the result of disaster.
+Personal failure originates in psychophysical malfunction from deep damage.
+We cover up this unpleasant fact by moralizing about weakness, cowardice, inability.
+Or we shrug it off mystically as bad luck.
+Chronic failure is not our fault but the result of disaster.
 We are not weak or bad.
 We are hurt.
 We don’t need to work harder.
-We need time to rest so we can heal.
-We ought to take a mass leave of absence and find comfortable places to collapse.
+We need time to rest so we can heal and recover capacity.
+I suggest we take a mass leave of absence from our absurd existence and find comfortable places to collapse.
+We’ll do it in shifts.

 Damage from major psychic trauma is real.
 It is deep.
-It persists through generations until it heals.2 Meanwhile, it disrupts everything else in our lives: memory, reliability, conscientiousness, poise, digestion, sleep, circulation, motivation, clarity, etc. Everything.
+It persists through generations until it heals.3 Meanwhile, it disrupts everything else in our lives: memory, reliability, conscientiousness, poise, digestion, sleep, circulation, coordination, humor, desire, clarity, etc. Everything.
 The mounting disaster motivates us to take it seriously.
 We can heal from it.
 We just need basic, decent conditions in which to do so.

 Lastly, unconscious psychic trauma often expresses itself somatically: as physical illness.
-If you are physically ill, you may well find psychic wounds underneath your condition, wounds of surprising intensity.
+If you are physically ill, you will certainly find psychic wounds underneath your condition, wounds of surprising intensity.
 These wounds are doors.
-On the other side of them lie unexpected paths back to physical health.
+On the other side of them lie unexpected paths back to physical health and personal power, the power to live.

 Suffice it to say I’m no scientific materialist.
-This quaint philosophy holds that humans are so special that nature has exempted us from from its laws; and that anything generated through science (and by civilization itself) is inherently good.
-Find excellent elaborations of the humor in this idea in Ishmael by Daniel Quinn and Rupert Sheldrake’s critique of scientism.
+This quaint philosophy holds that a bludgeoned sensorium aided by computers is our only means of knowledge; that humans are so special that nature has exempted us from from its laws; and that technology and really anything generated by civilization itself is inherently good until proven otherwise.
+Find excellent elaborations of the humor in this idea in Ishmael by Daniel Quinn, Running on Emptiness by John Zerzan, and Rupert Sheldrake’s critique of scientism.

 The human organism is resilient in some ways and vulnerable in others.
-Darkness provides our autonomic selves the opportunity to fully put these qualities to healthy use, righting unfathomable wrongs.
+Darkness allows our autonomic selves to put both these qualities to use fully.
+In blackness, in jetty refuge, in the soft keep of bedroom or cabin, we will right unfathomable wrongs.

-We call people and situations crazy all the time.
+Every day, under our breath or aloud in exasperation, we call people and situations crazy.
 But what if our colloquialism were clinically accurate?
-What if it were precisely what is wrong with us, and we have been right about it this whole time?
+What if it were precisely what is wrong with us?
+What if we have been right about it the whole time?

 Narrowly, psychosis means the inability to distinguish reality from fantasy.
 Our particular fantasy is that the sliver of reality we are aware of makes up the whole of reality.
-Anything that doesn’t fit into our postage stamp-worldview gets ignored or crushed.
+Which we are unaware of due to constricted psychic function.
+Any idea that doesn’t fit into our postage stamp-worldview gets unnoticed, ignored, or crushed.
 We can’t help it.
-It’s the inevitable pathology of mass major psychic trauma.
+It is the inevitable pathology of mass major psychic trauma.

 The sliver consists of the grossest part of reality.
 Scientists call it spacetime: three maneuverable dimensions of space, with one dimension of time, the present, locked in forward motion.
 Being grossly sensible, spacetime is especially amenable to intellection and mechanical manipulation.
 Thus our hypermental, industrial lifeway.
-We emphasize thinking at the expense of feeling and, to a lesser extent, action, which we make machines do for us.
+We emphasize thinking at the expense of feeling and, to a lesser extent, action.
+We exalt the useless activity of athletics and prefer to make machines do the rest for us.
 Obsessive control of this sliver enables enough of us to survive each generation to imagine we are doing as well as possible.

 - righteous wars against the innocent